mendersoftware/mender-docs/04.Artifacts/06.Variables/docs.md

 The allocated size of each of the two rootfs partitions.
 We recommend leaving some space in the initial rootfs partitions so that you allow your rootfs to grow over time as you deploy updates with Mender.
 See [Configuring the partition sizes](../../Devices/Partition-layout#configuring-the-partition-sizes) and [the Yocto Project documentation](http://www.yoctoproject.org/docs/2.2/ref-manual/ref-manual.html?target=_blank#var-IMAGE_ROOTFS_SIZE) for more information.

+#### MENDER_ARTIFACT_NAME

+The name of the image or update that will be built.
+This is what the device will report that it is running, and different updates must have different names.
+This variable must be defined or the build will fail.

 #### MENDER_BOOT_PART

 The partition Mender uses as the boot partition.
 See [More detailed storage configuration](../../Devices/Partition-layout#more-detailed-storage-configuration) for more information.